Three periods: Breaking down penalty numbers for Penguins' Crosby

 Beating the blocks

-In the modern NHL, a defenseman who can accurately get his shots past a maze of sticks, skates and defenders intent on blocking them is generally more valuable than a bruiser who can crank up 100-mph slappers.
+In the modern NHL, a defenseman who accurately can get his shots past a maze of sticks, skates and defenders intent on blocking them generally is more valuable than a bruiser who can crank up 100-mph slappers.

 Mark Streit is on the cutting edge of that trend.

-Coming into this weekend, Streit had attempted 39 shots since moving from the Flyers to the Penguins in a trade-deadline deal.
+Coming into this weekend, Streit attempted 39 shots since moving from the Flyers to the Penguins in a trade-deadline deal.
 Twenty-two of them were on net.

 “It's hard to get pucks to the net the way teams defend in today's game, with the layers of shot blockers,” coach Mike Sullivan said.

 “I think Mark's one of those guys who has a knack for getting pucks down to the net and gives our guys the opportunity to create that next play.”

 THIRD